TomSpencerLondon/concurrency-basics/markdown.md

 class: center, middle

 # Detect duplicate counts
+???
-- Parse each log line to find the Before count: X and After count: Y.
+* Parse each log line to find the Before count: X and After count: Y
-- Keep track of which "After" values have been seen + line occurred.
+* Keep track of which "After" values have been seen + line occurred
-- Same "After" value more than once ==> print suspicious lines
+* Same "After" value more than once ==> print suspicious lines
 ---

 # Race Condition Detector Code